anthonygarvan/marktwo/src/components/tryItNow.md

 // Bookmarks

 Not a standard markdown feature, but very handy!
 Start a line with `// ` and it will show up by default in the Search view.

+#### Advanced text entry
+- Automatic text expansion for `/now` and `/today`
+- Want to make sure you can find something later? #hashtags and @mentions autocomplete.
+- Use colons to search for :emojis: 😊

 ## And more!
+- Offline mode ⚡ and dark mode 🌗 available from `Settings` menu
 - Import and export markdown via the `Docs` menu.
-- Optimized for very large documents, perfect for keeping a running list of notes or journal
 - Easily search your doc to match keywords and use quotes for "exact strings"
 - MarkTwo is a progressive web app (PWA)–that means you can save to your homescreen on mobile or desktop for an app-like experience with full screen and faster load times
-- Saves & syncs your exact location in a document, so you can pick up right where you left off after restarting a tab or switching devices
-- Offline mode ⚡ and dark mode 🌗 available from `Settings` menu
-- Automatic text expansion for `/now` and `/today`
-- Want to make sure you can find something later? #hashtags and @mentions autocomplete.
-- Use colons to search for :emojis: 😊